3ConstArt3/Lexarithmos/README.md

 # Lexarithmos

-`Lexarithmos`, is a console program made in Python, which allows the user to convert words (and therefore phrases) of the Greek language (ancient or modern) into numbers and store them in a **JSON** dictionary, from which he can draw various conclusions about our world!
+`Lexarithmos`, is a console-based Python program that allows users to convert Greek words and phrases (modern or ancient) into numbers and store them in a **JSON** dictionary.
+The program provides the ability to analyze and uncover connections between words through their numerical representations.

 ### Core idea💡

-As simplistic as this thought may seem, the result of this research is so far impressive!
-What anyone can observe, is that **mathematics** - and specifically numbers - define the **Greek** language, and therefore every word, phrase, or even idea created within it is related to similar (or seemingly unrelated) concepts!
-Of course, in order to find beautiful associations, one must be willing to **question**, think and imagine, which gives a pleasant atmosphere of **discovery** during the whole process🙂.
+Although this idea may seem simple at first, the results are impressive!
+The project demonstrates how **mathematics** — and specifically numbers — define the **Greek** language.
+Every word, phrase, or even idea created within the Greek language can be numerically related to other concepts!
+To uncover these associations, one must be willing to question, think critically, and use their imagination.
+This creates an atmosphere of discovery throughout the process🙂.

 ### Features⚙️

- * `Phrase to number`: Convert any Greek phrase into its numerical form, using a specific letter map.
+ * `Phrase to number`: Convert any Greek phrase into its numerical equivalent using a specific letter-to-number mapping.
- * `Dictionary format`: Store the phrase and its numerical information, in a **JSON** file, which updates after each insertion or deletion.
+ * `Dictionary format`: Store phrases and their numerical forms in a JSON file, which updates after every insertion or deletion.
- * `Basic operations`: Addition, Deletion and Search.
+ * `Basic operations`: Perform key operations like addition, deletion, and search within the dictionary.

-**NOTE**: The map isn't random as it may seem!
-On the contrary, it is a recent historical discovery at an archaeological site in Greece, which makes it even more intriguing!
+**NOTE: The letter-to-number map isn't arbitrary!
+It's based on a recent historical discovery at an archaeological site in Greece, adding an intriguing aspect to the project.**

-### DictionaryForm📄
+### DataFormat📄

-The main **data**(aka phrases, numerical divisions) is stored in a **JSON** file, which can be found under the folder `code/Data/` with name `numberFile.json` -, where each entry of that dictionary, has the following structure:
+The phrases and their numerical values are stored in a **JSON** file located under the folder `code/Data/` with the name `numberFile.json`.
+Each entry in this dictionary has the following structure:

 ```json
 {